BluuArc/MMSS-Server/TestCases.md

 ```
 {
     "success":true,
-    "message":"Successfully added front door sensor (12345abcde) to the server"
+    "message":"Successfully added 'front door sensor (12345abcde)' to the server"
 }
 ```
 * **Intended Action:** Add a module to the current list of modules to listen to on the server.